sam-ling/pdf2retxt/README.md

 # PDF to Redacted Text Converter

 A Python-based tool for extracting text from PDF documents while redacting sensitive information for data privacy and security purposes.
-The redacted text output is optimized for uploading to external tools like LLMs to recreate content in HTML or other structured formats.
+The redacted .txt file is optimized for uploading to external tools like LLMs to recreate content in HTML or other structured formats.

 ## 🎯 Purpose